 This is a right old way to reasonably defer the purchase of new batteries for the golf cart.
 This is a miss or hit only up to them how long the battery last charges or how long batty last without charge, or if they need charge or not?
 You need essential components that are distilled water and Epsom salts.

 If you run the golf cart, then the golf cart batteries will not recharge.
 The battery will go down the charge if a cart accompanies lots of use almost all day and will take a whole night to full charge.
 This discharging then recharging cycle can affect battery life.
-The only solution is to repair and revitalize the golf cart batteries.
+It is only possible to repair and revitalize golf cart batteries.

 Refurbish Golf Cart Battery will Need:

 - Battery charger

 2- Clean the corrosion off the batteries

 Always use eye goggles and gloves for the protection, now add 2 TBSP (tablespoon) of baking soda into 1-quart water.
 Paint the corrosion-prone areas, mainly all around the battery terminals, with the prepared mixture by dipping the paintbrush into it.

 6- Set Three-Phase Charger

 8- Take Extra Measures